conwetlab/ngsijs/README.md

 Ngsijs is the JavaScript library used by [WireCloud](https://github.com/Wirecloud/wirecloud) for adding FIWARE NGSI capabilities to widgets and operators.
-However, this library has also be designed to be used in other environments as normal web pages and clients/servers running on Node.js.
+However, this library has also been designed to be used in other environments as normal web pages and clients/servers running on Node.js.